stewi1014/clod/README.md

 Kinda tough deciding which of your friends get to die, isn't it?
 Good news is you got this one choom who's already dead.
 And he'd be honoured to join you on a wild suicide run.
 You, me, the terminal and the text editor.
 Kinda sounds like a Eurodyne lyric, I know, but trust me - we'll go fuckin' nova.

-### Build system
+### Building
-Use gradle and/or meson.
+Use gradle and/or meson as normal.
+Those unfamilliar with C should note that you're responsible for providing dependencies - typically at the OS level.

-To control the modloader and minecraft version, reference the '<modloader>-<minecraft_version>' gradle subproject.
+To control the modloader and minecraft version, reference the `<modloader>-<minecraft_version>` gradle subproject.
 Some examples; `gradle fabric-1.19.1:runClient`, `gradle fabric-1.20.1:build`, `gradle forge-1.19.4:runClient`, `gradle paper-1.21.5:build` and `gradle neoforge-1.21.0:runServer` all operate as you would expect.
 `build_all_targets.sh` is generated for convenience.

+### Platforms
-I can only really support GCC linux.x86_64 -> linux.x86_64, but I strive to respect other build and target environments.
+If I'm honest with myself, I can only properly support GCC linux.x86_64 -> linux.x86_64.
+That being said, I would like to support as many target environments as possible.
+If you use a different environment I'd love to merge any patches you make suppporting it.

+At the time of writing;
+OSX might _just work_ - I've tried to avoid anything not posix.
+Windows is missing a few platform dependent functions, but shouldn't require rewriting anything I hope.